tsfpga/tsfpga/doc/sphinx/simulation.rst

 Running test cases in a few different configurations via generics is a common design pattern.
 This can be achieved in tsfpga by creating a file ``module_<name>.py`` in the root of the module folder.

-Say for example if we want to set some generics for a FIFO testbench, located in a module called ``fifo``, which is located under ``modules``.
+Say for example that we want to set some generics for a FIFO testbench, located in a module called ``fifo``, which is located under ``modules``.
 We would create the file ``modules/fifo/module_fifo.py``, and fill it with something like this.

 .. code-block:: python